Differences Between OCD and ADHD

 A certain level of confusion seems to exist in the minds of certain physicians where distinguishing between Obsessive-Compulsive Disorder (OCD) and Attention Deficit Hyperactivity Disorder (ADHD) are concerned.

 The diagnosis have been in the world for some period of time and adults experience these forms of disabilities.
 For the physicians of the world, telling these two forms of disabilities apart may at times be difficult.
-What are the differences in the symptoms and forms of treatments for OCD and ADHD
+So, what are the differences in the symptoms and forms of treatments for OCD and ADHD?

 Obsessions and Compulsions